perkeep/perkeep/doc/server-config.md

 region may be specified by using [Low-level Configuration](#lowlevel), though the bucket's region will generally be detected automatically.

-Additionally, there are two mutually exclusive options which only apply if `blobPath` is set:
+Additionally, there are two mutually exclusive options:

 * `packRelated`: if true, blobs are automatically repacked for fast read access.
 * `packBlobs`: if true, diskpacked is used instead of the default